Pharmacy Residency and Fellowship Programs

 Completion of a pharmacy practice-related research project is required and results are to be presented at a state or national level professional meeting, as well as submitted for manuscript publication.
 Opportunities for involvement in additional research or quality improvement projects may be available.

 Fisher's residency program aims to train a pharmacist to be able to practice at the top of their license in an outpatient clinical setting in either new or existing practice sites.
-Meet our residents below.
+Meet our residents.

 Residency Program Director: Dr. Lisa Avery

-Wegmans School of Pharmacy and Rochester Regional Health
+Wegmans School of Pharmacy and Monroe County Department of Public Health